Nismo: Production cars

 Nismo was also responsible for the R33 Skyline 400R and S14 Silvia 270R models.
 Both featured comprehensive modifications to the drivetrain, suspension, brakes, chassis, and aero work.
 Very limited numbers of both models were sold in 1997, and both command high resale prices even today.
 These models stressed Nismo's link to street car tuning, and were developed (as was the Z-Tune GT-R) at their Chiba City tuning garage.
 Nismo street tuned vehicles have been sold at Nissan dealerships for years, and come with full warranties.
+Nismo also produced 21 versions of the Pulsar GTi-R, essentially these cars contained all of the NISMO Group N parts available at the time in a fully built car.

 List of Nismo-branded consumer vehicles

 Japanese Grand Prix

 In the 1960s, Nissan competed in the Japanese Grand Prix sports car race.

 IMSA GT Championship

 Nissan joined the IMSA GT Championship in 1979, where it competed in the GT classes with the 240SX, 280ZX and 300ZX.
 From 1985 to 1993, they entered the main GTP class with the GTP ZX-Turbo and NPT-90.
 Geoff Brabham won four GTP drivers championships with Nissan from 1988 to 1991, and the manufacturer won the 1992 24 Hours of Daytona and the 1989, 1990 and 1991 12 Hours of Sebring.